- Chilean Culture

 An obvious outgrowth of this phenomenon is the importance of contacts.
 Being able to say “Mr. or Ms. so-and-so referred me to you” is far preferable than calling someone without a contact.
 Make every effort to develop a network-through embassies, business groups, or business associates-when you first arrive for either short trips or extended stays.
 In addition to helping with immediate business, a broad network of friends and contacts will be essential to understanding the intricacies of Chilean politics.

 Chileans are social by nature, and almost all business relationships will invariably be social as well.
 Meetings outside the office are most often conducted over lunch–dinner being a more formal occasion.
 Business lunches normally run about two hours.
-If wives are invited to a meal, expect the occasion to be more social and business to be secondary.
+If spouses are invited to a meal, expect the occasion to be more social and business to be secondary.

 Business entertaining is usually done in major hotels and restaurants; invitations to homes are not usually made until colleagues know each other quite well.
 When hosting a business lunch, allow your business associate to choose the place; when hosting a business dinner, it is customary to entertain at your hotel’s restaurant.